 Typically used for adding ‘overhang’ to countertops, but this function can also be used on other elements, such as polylines, arcs, circles, etc, to create a new element at a defined distance.

-• Then click/tap in the direction you which to offset.
+- Then click/tap in the direction you want to offset.

-• Press the confirm bottom to end the command.
+- Press the confirm button to end the command.

 Offset by a point